KYashs/Shellscript/README.md

 --------------
 Advanced Shell-Script:-
-1. API communication with GITHUB for grant as well as revoke access to User for particular repository.
+1. API communication with GITHUB for access User information for a particular repository.